devinkr/js-array-methods/readme.md

-# Array Iteration Methods & Higher-Order Functions
+# Higher-Order Functions & Array Iteration Methods

 ## Learning Objectives

 -   Define higher-order functions
+-   Convert function declarations to arrow functions
 -   Use higher-order functions to iterate over arrays
 -   Describe the uses of `forEach`, `map`, `filter`, and `reduce`

 ## Instructions
 Let's set up a simple development environment:

-1. Create a directory called js-higher-order-functions in your sandbox directory.
+1. Create a directory called js-array-methods in your sandbox directory.
 2. Inside of it create an index.html file and a script.js file.
 3. Add boilerplate to index.html, link the script, then add a console.log to the script to make sure everything is wired up properly.

 ## Framing & Review

-Today we will cover some array methods which are used to transform arrays.
+Today we will cover some higher-order array iteration methods which are used to transform arrays.
 This could be as simple as multiplying each number in an array of numbers by a certain factor, or adding them all together to obtain their sum.